Seraaron/agora/srd/KISSing.md

 **You can think of the four types of KISSes as benefiting four modes of play:**

-- **Kismet** benefits those who engage strongly with their principles, conditions, and features.
+- **Kismet** benefits those who engage strongly with their principles, conditions, and circumstances.
 - **Insight** benefits those who pay attention to the world building and small details, and who either have good memories or take lots of notes.
 - **Stunts** benefits those who like to immerse themselves in the roleplaying or the action, or who are good at improvising.
 - **Specialties** benefit those who prefer to optimize their character builds with lists of potential bonuses.